Georg Solti: Early years

 Solti described his father as "a kind, sweet man who trusted everyone.
 He shouldn't have, but he did.
 Jews in Hungary were tremendously patriotic.
 In 1914, when war broke out, my father invested most of his money in a war loan to help the country.
 By the time the bonds matured, they were worthless."
-Mor Stern was a religious man, but his son was less so.
+Mór Stern was a religious man, but his son was less so.
 Late in life, Solti recalled, "I often upset him because I never stayed in the synagogue for longer than 10 minutes."
 Teréz Stern was from a musical family, and encouraged her daughter Lilly, by eight years the elder of the children, to sing, and György to accompany her on the piano.
 Solti remembered, "I made so many mistakes, but it was invaluable experience for an opera conductor.
 I learnt to swim with her."
 He was not a diligent student of the piano: "My mother kept telling me to practise, but what 10-year-old wants to play the piano when he could be out playing football?"

 Solti enrolled at the Ernő Fodor School of Music in Budapest at the age of 10, transferring to the more prestigious Franz Liszt Academy two years later.
 When he was 12, he heard a performance of Beethoven's Fifth Symphony conducted by Erich Kleiber, which gave him the ambition to become a conductor.
 His parents could not afford to pay for years of musical education, and his rich uncles did not consider music a suitable profession; from the age of 13, Solti paid for his education by giving piano lessons.

 The faculty of the Franz Liszt Academy included some of the most eminent Hungarian musicians, including Béla Bartók, Leó Weiner, Ernő Dohnányi, and Zoltán Kodály.
 Solti studied under the first three, for piano, chamber music, and composition, respectively.
 Some sources state that he also studied with Kodály, but in his memoirs, Solti recalled that Kodály, whom he would have preferred, turned him down, leaving him to study composition first with Albert Siklós and then with Dohnányi.
 Not all the academy's tutors were equally distinguished; Solti remembered with little pleasure the conducting classes run by Ernő Unger, "who instructed his pupils to use rigid little wrist motions.
 I attended the class for only two years, but I needed five years of practical conducting experience before I managed to unlearn what he had taught me".